Oldman10000/ski-carinthia/README.md

 23|admin/superuser|admin power to edit/delete blog posts entered by users|amend irrelevant or inappropriate content 24|admin/superuser|have crud power over all ski resorts|amend information if necessary

-### Scope

-The website is built as a minumum viable product.

 ### Structure

 The site has a simple layout, heavily influenced by the Bootstrap framework.

 The navbar always sits at the top of each page, taking the user to all the site sections they can access.
 Only the pages relevant to the user are displayed e.g. a logged in user will not see a link to the 'login' page as they are logged in.
 Equally a logged out user will not see a link to the 'logout' page as they are alerady logged out.
 If a user tries to manually enter an invalid page url, they will be redirected automatically to the homepage.
 There is also a search bar on the navbar, prompting a user to search for a 'mountain' or resort.

+As an example, I will outline a few features as included in the home page that are beneficial to the general user experrience below.
+I will expand on the rest of the website in further detail in the 'Features' section of this readme.

 The home page features call to action buttons for a user to immediately either view resorts or to view the blogs.
 There is also a button with a downward arrow at the bottom of the image which indicates to a user they can continue scrolling.
 The rest of the homepage contains links to filtered results of the resorts page.
 These are commonly desired ski resort 'types' such as family friendly resorts, or large, expansive resorts for example.
 The final section of the home page shows a map, displaying all of the resorts as tacks.
 Clicking on each tack opens up a tooltip with extra information to the resort and a link to the relevant detailed page.

 Links and interactive elements are clearly signposted.
 Buttons have a colour scheme where 'positive' feedback buttons have green text, 'neutral' buttons have blue text and 'negative' buttons have red text.
 This is in line with the Bootstrap colour library (success, info and danger) but with the colours amended to suit the colour scheme for this project.

 ### Skeleton